-Nowadays, there is a lot of talk about the importance of proper ventilation in relation to the risk of corona infections.
+During the COVID pandemic, the importance of proper ventilation was widely discussed to lower the risk of COVID 19 infections.
 According to researchers, there was a risk of airborne contamination in poorly ventilated areas.
 While this was extra important during the pandemic, proper ventilation can also help to reduce other airborne impurities and pathogens in a room. therefore it is important to continuously exchange indoor air and to properly ventilate.

 Among others, it is advisable to take a number of measures into account regarding ventilation (Based on guidelines of the Federation of European Heating, Ventilation & Air Conditioning Associations, REHVA).

 - Make sure there is sufficient fresh air supply, especially in areas where the average occupancy rate is somewhat higher.
 Meanwhile, make use of both mechanical ventilation systems and the existing regular airing with windows.

 - Ventilate more than usual for the time being.
 Normally, a fresh air supply of 30 to 40 m3/h per person is maintained, but in 'corona times' it is advisable to maintain, for example, 60 m3/h per person as the absolute lower limit.

 - If present, turn off central and decentral recirculation and use outside air only.
 It is not advisable to disperse extracted air (or part of it) in other places throughout the building.
 Also pay attention to the air conditioning system, as many air conditioners only circulate.